MartineBoulanger/PetBattlePvPTournamentLogger/README.md

 ## Why can't I log PvE battles?

-Because this addon is specifically made for the Pet Battle PvP Tournaments, which are only PvP pet battles.
+Because this addon is specifically made for the PML tournaments, which are only PvP pet battles.

 ## How to use it?

 When you have installed the addon, you simply log into the game, the chat will show a message that the addon has been initialize, you will also see the slash command there would you forgot about that.

-The slash command to open the addon is: **/petpvplog**
+The slash command to open the addon is: **/pml**

 When you open the addon, you will see an empty window with 3 buttons at the bottom.